-On the prescription, your doctor will include the type and quantity of catheters needed per month, along with a valid diagnosis.
+On the prescription, your doctor must include the type and quantity of catheters needed per month, along with a valid diagnosis.
 Prescriptions should also indicate the length of time your catheter supplies will be needed.

 How many catheters will my insurance cover?

 Each insurance plan is different; please contact us today for us to verify your catheter coverage.
 Most insurance, including Medicare, will cover sterile use (using one catheter and disposing of it each time).
 For instance, Medicare covers up to 200 intermittent catheters and lubricating jelly packets per month (every 30 days.
 However, the amount you may receive is based upon prescribed need and frequency.

 I’ve been told by other companies that I need to pay upfront before I can get my supplies.
 Is this how 180 Medical works?

 No, we directly bill your private insurance, Medicare, and Medicaid for covered catheters first.
 No need to pay for anything upfront.
-We don’t want you to have to wait for reimbursement when you get supplies through our company.
+We don’t want you to have to wait for reimbursement when you get your supplies through our company.